Sylvester's sequence: Connection with Egyptian fractions

 Since this sequence of partial sums (sj − 2)/(sj − 1) converges to one, the overall series forms an infinite Egyptian fraction representation of the number one:

 One can find finite Egyptian fraction representations of one, of any length, by truncating this series and subtracting one from the last denominator:

 The sum of the first k terms of the infinite series provides the closest possible underestimate of 1 by any k-term Egyptian fraction.
 For example, the first four terms add to 1805/1806, and therefore any Egyptian fraction for a number in the open interval (1805/1806, 1) requires at least five terms.

 It is possible to interpret the Sylvester sequence as the result of a greedy algorithm for Egyptian fractions, that at each step chooses the smallest possible denominator that makes the partial sum of the series be less than one.
-Alternatively, the terms of the sequence after the first can be viewed as the denominators of the odd greedy expansion of 1/2.

 Uniqueness of quickly growing series with rational sums

 As Sylvester himself observed, Sylvester's sequence seems to be unique in having such quickly growing values, while simultaneously having a series of reciprocals that converges to a rational number.
 This sequence provides an example showing that double-exponential growth is not enough to cause an integer sequence to be an irrationality sequence.